neiios/discord-music-bot/README.md

 - Add a command to remove a song from the queue
 - Add a command to remove all songs from the queue
 - Add a command to skip a song
-- BUG: After the first song, the bot plays one second of the same song before playing the next one
 - Spotify support
 - Improve dockerfile